-Our bug bounty program spans end-to-end: from soundness of protocols (such as the blockchain consensus model, the wire and p2p protocols, proof of work, proof of stake, etc) and protocol/implementation compliance to network security and consensus integrity.
+Our bug bounty program spans end-to-end: from soundness of protocols (such as the blockchain consensus model, the wire and p2p protocols, proof of stake, etc.) and protocol/implementation compliance to network security and consensus integrity.
 Classical client security as well as security of cryptographic primitives are also part of the program.
 When in doubt, send an email to firstname.lastname@example.org and ask us.

 The Ethereum Specifications detail the design rationale for the Execution Layer and Consensus Layer.